Search

 Pages & Resources

-The Bill Snelson Young Ecumenists Fund has been set up to give young ecumenists - between the ages of 18 and 35 - the opportunity to experience ecumenism abroad.
-This experience can be study, pilgrimage, volunteering or any activity that...
+The Bill Snelson Young Ecumenists Fund has been set up to give young ecumenists - between the ages of 18 and 35 - the opportunity to experience ecumenism outside England.
+This experience can be study, pilgrimage, volunteering or any activity...

 About Bill Snelson